bobthedev90368/Remote-Desktop-Server/README.md

 # Universal Reverse Remote Desktop Protocal
-A universal reverse-proxied VNC and command line manager built on Python.
+A universal reverse-proxied VNC like tool and command line manager built on Python.

 I would appreciate a small donation for this project to keep me motivated keep it going.
 This is just the start :)